-Since the birth of the NEON District, new murals and sculpture projects have multiplied, some through the City of Norfolk’s Public Art Commission and some through grassroots, community planning.
+Since the birth of the NEON District in 2013, new murals and sculpture projects have multiplied, some through the City of Norfolk’s Public Art Commission and some through grassroots, community planning.
 The combination of these efforts makes for an inclusive, welcoming arts community in Norfolk.
 To encourage more successful implementation of public art projects in NEON, the Downtown Norfolk Council has created a Public Art Program, led by the NEON District Committee.

 The Public Art Program is available to property owners, tenants or artists interested in undertaking professionally crafted artistic designs that enhance the street environment and bring life to the NEON District.
 The Public Art Program aims to reduce the material and design costs to working artists, and to provide additional and meaningful incentives to property owners and tenants.
 The program guidelines and requirements are here.